TwilioDevEd/clicktocall-flask/README.md

 ### Development

-Getting your local environment setup to work with this hackpack is similarly easy.
-After you configure your hackpack with the steps above, use this guide to get going locally:
+Getting your local environment setup to work with this app is similarly easy.
+After you configure your app with the steps above, use this guide to get going locally:

 1) Install the dependencies.